Construction of perfect tensors using biunimodular vectors: Search for dual unitaries and perfect tensors

 Solving Eq.~(\ref{eq:mod_eq_dual}), we obtain that $k=l=0$ is the only solution for all odd $d$, except for multiples of $5$.
 It is easy to check that for $d=5$, solutions, other than $(k,l)=(0,0)$, satisfying Eq.~(\ref{eq:mod_eq_dual}) are $(k,l)=(1,3),(2,1),(3,4),$ and $(4,2)$.
 Consequently, Eq.~(\ref{eq:lam_dual}) is not satisfied for these values of $k$ and $l$.
 One can obtain perfect tensors in odd dimensions that are multiples of $5$ by taking $F(a,b)=a^2+ab+b^2$, and unsurprisingly this choice of quadratic function does not lead to perfect tensors for odd dimensions that are multiples of 3.

 In local dimension six, none of the constructions discussed in Refs.~\cite{Blake2017,yu2023hierarchical} result in biunimodular vectors for $F_6 \otimes F_6$ that also satisfy Eq.~(\ref{eq:lam_T_dual}).
 For example, Eq.~(\ref{eq:mod_eq_dual}) has $(k,l)=(0,0)$ as the only solution and thus dual unitarity is satisfied.
 However, Eq.~(\ref{eq:mod_eq_T_dual}) has solutions, other than $(k,l)=(0,0)$, given by $(k,l)=(0,3),(3,0),$ and $(3,3)$.
 As a consequence, Eq.~(\ref{eq:lam_T_dual}) is not satisfied for these values of $k$ and $l$.
 Therefore, $\lambda_{a,b}=\omega^{a^2+b^2-ab}$ does result in a unimodular vector that is biunimodular with respect to $F_6 \otimes F_6$ but it does not satisfy Eq.~(\ref{eq:lam_T_dual}).
-The difficulty in finding perfect tensors in local dimension six reflects in this approach also, and one needs to use numerical methods to obtain these.
-In next sections, we discuss iterative procedures to obtain such biunimodular vectors that lead to perfect tensors, and find analytical forms in cases where numerical solutions obtained are simpler.
+The difficulty in finding perfect tensors in local dimension six reflects in this approach also, and one needs to use numerical methods to obtain these. {\blu Below we discuss iterative procedures to obtain special biunimodular vectors that lead to perfect tensors.}